 If you fancy seeing Iceland at its most verdant and green, head to the Holtavörðuheiði Plateau.
 These sweeping, open views are a fabulous example of the interior of the country.

 The intrepid, pony-sized horses of Iceland are beguiling creatures.
 To get a closer look at them, head to a local stable.
 There is plenty to visit just outside of Reykjavík, the nation’s capital city.
 What’s unique about these horses is their thicker hair, which has helped to protect them over the years from the extreme climate.

-To experience a true Icelandic summer, why not do it on an expertly-curated escorted tour?
-Book a spot on our brand new tour of Iceland, with our first group departing this May.
+To experience a true Icelandic summer, book a spot on this brand new tour of Iceland.